 When establishing a new lawn, a common question asked is, "Should I seed or sod?"
 Both have advantages and disadvantages.
-There are three important decisions when considering establishment methods:
+With new establishments, there are three important steps to consider:

-Timing and site specific conditions may also influence the decision.
-For example, sodding will provide an immediate lawn if the site is susceptible to erosion.
-Once the lawn is established, it can provide many benefits such as cooling effects, erosion prevention, as well as noise and allergen reductions.
+Timing and site-specific conditions may also influence your decision.
+For example, sodding will provide an immediate lawn to protect the soil if the site is susceptible to erosion, but it is more expensive than seeding.

 The pros and cons

 The most important difference between seeding and sodding is the time necessary for developing a mature or durable turf.
-The following outline lists some of the advantages and disadvantages of each establishment method.
+Here are some of the advantages and disadvantages of each establishment method.

-- More grass types and varieties to choose from
+- More grass species and varieties to choose from

 - Less expensive than sodding